• Skip to primary navigation

 Allow it to cool slightly before removing from the cocotte or ramekin.

-Baked almond feta with crackers on board.
+Baked vegan cheese by crackers on board.

 You can serve this feta warm with crackers as-is.
 The exterior reminds me a little of puff pastry.